Posts Tagged ‘Alternate History’

 “I remember you now!”
 Henry recalled.
 “I remember the Sheriff bringing her home that day.
 I was wondering why someone else was driving my dad’s car.”
 Henry said, remembering his childhood innocence.

-“Shit that was your dad’s car!”
-Fred exclaimed almost laughing.
+“Shit that was your dad’s car!?!”
+Roger exclaimed almost laughing.

 “My sister and him got into an argument that night and she took off with it.”

 “Well god damn!”
-Fred exclaimed, shaking his head.
+Roger shook his head.
 “I guess you would have been just a little kid then huh?”

 “Yeah.”
 Henry said sternly, still upset about the secret he’d just learned.